Frequently Asked Questions (FAQ)

 Isn’t LunyScript just adding another standard? (xkcd #927)

 Engine API semantics are needlessly disparate: BeginPlay, OnEnable, _enter_tree.
-Every engine has the same lifecycle events.
+Every engine has the same lifecycle and gameplay events/APIs.
 Their semantics differ, their purpose is uniform.

-LunyScript is the uniform API to help beginners get started and transition between engines.
+LunyScript starts as the uniform API to help beginners get started and transition between engines.
 The Scratch for game engines.
+But it’s also a Developer SDK which can give us more power than we ever imagined we could have.

 Why not a general purpose framework, like Rx.NET?

 General purpose frameworks are too abstract for beginners.
-They are loaded with CS jargon and concepts.
+Many frameworks are often loaded with CS jargon and concepts, too.
 LunyScript provides high-level, fluent gameplay APIs that read like game design intent.

 Let’s compare with general-purpose (but Unity-only) UniRx: